 The Compensation & Talent Committee, together with its independent compensation consultant, Frederic W. Cook & Co., Inc. ("FW Cook"), regularly reviews our non-management Directors' compensation program to ensure that it is appropriate in light of market circumstances and prevailing "best practices" for corporate governance and to determine its competitiveness against the compensation of the boards of directors of our peer group (as shown in the Compensation Discussion and Analysis or "CD&A" section of this Proxy Statement).
-Effective January 1, 2021, the Compensation & Talent Committee set the annual retainer fee for our non-management Directors at \$235,000 per year, consisting of a cash retainer of \$85,000 per year and equity compensation of \$150,000 per year.
+Effective October 1, 2021, the Compensation & Talent Committee set the annual retainer fee for our non-management Directors at \$250,000 per year, consisting of a cash retainer of \$92,500 per year and equity compensation of \$157,500 per year.
 The non-Executive Chairman receives an additional \$200,000 retainer fee.
 No deferrals of cash payments are permitted by the Directors.
-The \$150,000 equity portion of the annual retainer fee was granted as stock unless the Director elected to defer his/her stock in the form of Restricted Stock Units ("RSUs") to be distributed in shares following termination of service on the Board, with such election made by the end of the prior tax year for existing Directors and prior to appointment to the Board for new Directors.
+The \$157,500 equity portion of the annual retainer fee is granted in the form of Restricted Stock Units ("RSUs") to be distributed in shares following termination of service on the Board, with the distribution election made by the end of the prior tax year for existing Directors and prior to appointment to the Board for new Directors.
 The equity portion is typically awarded as soon as administratively practicable following the release of voting results from the annual shareholders' meeting, and the number of shares is calculated based on the closing price of the Company's common stock on the date of grant.